 Pricing & final thoughts

-The Vivo V9 is currently only available in India for Rs.
-23,990 (~$360) and its available on Amazon for $325.
+The Vivo V9 is currently only available in India for 15,550 rupees (~$220) and it’s available on Amazon U.S. for $350.
 Despite the iPhone’s influence, it’s a very good midrange smartphone with some great qualities, but it’s also tough to recommend to U.S. buyers.
 Comparable alternatives like the Honor 7X are cheaper.
 If you’re able to easily get your hands on a Vivo V9, it isn’t a bad choice.
 Vivo has more exciting smartphone releases coming up for everyone else.

-What do you think of Vivo’s latest?
+What do you think of Vivo V9?
 Let us know down in the comments below.